This (updated) guide reviews all of the best low-fat dog foods this year.

 Top 5 Ingredients: 1.
 Chicken, 2.
 Turkey Meal, 3.
 Sweet Potatoes, 4.
 Peas, 5.
 Garbanzo Beans

 Canidae Pure Healthy Weight formula offers a complete holistic diet with selected ingredients while helping your dog shed extra pounds.
 The base recipe has just nine ingredients, including chicken, sweet potatoes, peas, and other easily-digestible foods.
-The dog food has no fillers, grains, or artificial additives, making it an excellent choice for sensitive dogs.
+This recipe has no fillers, grains, or artificial additives, making it an excellent choice for sensitive dogs.

 The formula provides vitamins, minerals, antioxidants, and other micronutrients sourced from natural vegetables—which digest faster than artificially added micros.
 The dog food also contains probiotics and omega fatty acids, ensuring your dog’s digestive and skin health remains in top condition.